 Janice Richardson is passionate about education and has spent most of her time at Elon University in service.
 She received the Outstanding Service Award in the School of Education in 2012 and has served as the math education program coordinator in the Department of Mathematics and Statistics..
 As Co-Investigator of an NSF Elon University Noyce Scholars grant, she is dedicated to recruitment of prospective mathematics teachers, research into best practices, and support of teachers during their induction years.
 Janice loves to travel.
 She spent the 1993 spring semester in London with Elon students and then when the opportunity came again in 2008, she taught and studied with students in Costa Rica.
 She enjoys spending time with family and friends, playing bridge, and conversational Spanish.

-Lisa's teaching career focuses primarily on courses that satisfy the General Studies Requirement at Elon.
-In addition, she works with pre-service elementary and middle grades students at Elon.
+Lisa's teaching career focuses primarily on courses within the Elon Core Curriculum- specifically teaching serveral courses of General Statistics each year.
+She also teaches math content courses to the pre-service elementary and middle grades students at Elon.

 Lisa's academic honors include membership in Phi Beta Kappa, Golden Key National Honor Society, and Pi Mu Epsilon.

 Dr. Laura Taylor has been at Elon University since Fall 2008.
-She is an Assistant Professor of Statistics and serves the department as the Statistics Program Coordinator.
+She is an Associate Professor of Statistics.
 Dr. Taylor primarily teachers courses in the Statistics major.
 Her research interests include statistics education and recurrent competing risks.

 Helen Walton joined the math department in 1984.
 She teaches developmental and freshman level courses.
 A member of Phi Beta Kappa, she was actively involved in preparing the successful application to shelter a chapter on the Elon campus.
 The new chapter was installed in April, 2010, and she currently serves as Secretary, Treasurer, and Historian.